pytorch/xla/docs/source/features/scan.md

   ...
 ```

-You can use it to loop over the leading dimension of tensors efficiently.
+Use it to loop over the leading dimension of tensors efficiently.
 If `xs`
 is a single tensor, this function is roughly equal to the following Python code:

 ```python